vitejs/vite/.github/contributing.md

 text('.raw', rawSvg)
 ```

-Where the `text` util is an util defined as:
+Where the `text` util is defined as:

 ```js
 function text(el, text) {